KyoriPowered/adventure-docs/source/minimessage.rst

 Font
 ***********

-Allows to change the font of the text
+Allows to change the font of the text.

 Tag
    ``<font:key>``
 Arguments
-   the namespaced key of the font, defaulting to ``minecraft`` Examples
+  * The namespaced key of the font, defaulting to ``minecraft`` Examples
    * ``Nothing <font:uniform>Uniform <font:alt>Alt  </font> Uniform``
    * ``<font:myfont:custom_font>Uses a custom font from a resource pack</font>``